metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 .. code-block:: bash

-   ./test.sh -u # start up and initialise the database ./test.sh    # run tests, do this as often as you need to ./test.sh -s # stop test containers, but don't remove them ./test.sh -d # stop and remove all test containers
+   ./test.sh -u # build unit test containers, start up and initialise the database ./test.sh    # run tests, do this as often as you need to ./test.sh -s # stop test containers, but don't remove them ./test.sh -d # stop and remove all test containers